marcelauliano/MitoHiFi/README.md

 git clone https://github.com/marcelauliano/MitoHiFi.git
 ```

-### 2.2 Running MitoHiFi v3.0.0 from a Singularity image
+### 2.2 Running MitoHiFi v3.0.0 from a Singularity with a Docker image

 We have wrapped up MitoHiFi v3.0.0 code into a singularity container.
 We recommend using singularity versions => 3.7, as lower versions do not support spaces in the arguments, and you would not be able to pass more than one set of reads to the flag **-r**